Tools for Entrepreneurs

 This page may contain affiliate links.
 For more information, please read our disclosures.

-The Non-Clinical PT started out as a one-page website with links to a few articles I had written about non-clinical careers.
-It has evolved over the years to become my full-time income, and I am eternally grateful for what this site has become.
-I never could have built this platform without a number of helpful books, podcasts, courses, and mentors.
-I’ve listed some faves, and I hope you’ll find them helpful, too!
+The Non-Clinical PT started out as a one-page website with links to a few articles about non-clinical careers.
+It has evolved over the years, and we are eternally grateful for what this site has become.
+We never could have built this platform without a number of helpful books, podcasts, courses, and mentors.
+Here are some of our faves, and we hope you’ll find them helpful, too!

 Deep Work by Cal Newport